saglam/lpsampler/README.md

 lpsampler
 =========

+Journal submission for:
-Tight bounds for Lp samplers, finding duplicates and related problems
+Tight Bounds for Lp Samplers, Finding Duplicates in Streams, and Related Problems